 Detailed information will be sent with confirmation of your camp registration.

 The information package includes camp specific drop-off and pick-up times, a packing list, and other important information you will need for your child’s week of camp.

-Campers ride for one hour each day and learn the basics of horseback riding and horse handling.
-Among other things, they will learn to mount, walk, stop and turn safely and correctly.
+Pathway campers ride for one hour each day and learn the basics of horseback riding and horse handling.
+Among other things, they will learn to mount, walk, stop, and turn safely and correctly.